 - You can identify a FUSIC® approved Trainer at your hospital or other convenient hospitals, however if you cannot find a local Trainer yourself, then please contact the ICS learning team who will be able to direct you to one. - If for any reason it has not been possible to identify a Trainer (due to availability), it is possible to nominate a qualified clinical colleague who possesses the correct accreditation(s), credentials, and experience to act as a Trainer on your behalf.
-They will however be required to make an application to become an officially recognised Trainer. - Application is easy using a simple form that can be accessed via the ICS website
+They will however be required to make an application to become an officially recognised Trainer. - Application is easy using a simple form that can be accessed via the ICS website.

-Requirements for a Trainer
+Requirements of a Trainer

 Your Trainer may be any healthcare professional with suitable experience and regular practice in Intensive Care ultrasound.
+This is likely to be a Consultant Anaesthetist or Intensivist, a critical care practitioner or a senior registrar.

-As a minimum, Trainers are expected to have been accredited in FUSIC® DVT or FAMUS for at least 12 months.
+As a minimum, Trainers are expected to have been accredited in FUSIC® Vascular or FAMUS for at least 12 months.
 Applications must be processed and approved by ICS.